U.S. Energy Information Administration logo

 HGLs are stored in a variety of ways

-Storage of HGLs is necessary because HGLs may be produced in volumes that exceed the capacity of the different modes of transportation used to carry the HGLs to consumers.
-Production may also not match seasonal demand for HGLs.
-For example, production of propane is relatively consistent throughout the year, but demand for propane is usually lower in the summer and higher in the fall and winter.
+HGL storage is necessary because production may exceed the capacity of available transportation modes to carry the HGLs to consumers.
+HGL production may also not match seasonal demand.
+For example, propane production is relatively consistent throughout the year, but demand for propane is usually lower in the summer and higher in the fall and winter.
 Propane is stored when demand is low, and it is withdrawn from storage when demand is high.

 Image of operating U.S. underground and aboveground wholesale HGL storage facilities, 2014